Discover more from Barbarian Grunge

 The lusty knight, on the other hand, was clad in the very latest mode, with cote-hardier, doublet, pourpoint, court-pie, and paltock of olive green…

-Note: much esteem to he or she whom can define for us below, in the comments, what a ‘court-pie’ is without resorting to looking it up.
+Note: Much esteem to he or she whom can define for us below, in the comments, what a ‘court-pie’ is without resorting to looking it up.
 No cheating.
 On second thought, go ahead and cheat.
 Google and etymonline.com don’t seem to know what it is either…

 The Importance of Language Within the Setting

 If you criticize somebody and they stand up of themselves, as in the duel mentioned above, they are saying that they are as strong as you or stronger, or else, brave enough to die for the honour of it.
-If you stand up to a superior, it isn’t just a matter of you being helpless against their wrath - there is an implication of rebellion, of trying to supplant them in the act.
+If you stand up to a superior, it isn’t just a matter of you being helpless against their wrath - there is an implication of rebellion, of trying to supplant them in there.
 Of you denying their right to mistreat you, and thus, their rank or station!

 Doyle, Commenting on his research